WalletConnect/walletconnect-docs/docs/advanced/relay-server.md

 | Project ID doesn't exist | 401        |
 | Exists and is invalid  | 403        |
 | Too many requests  | 1013        |

+## Examples and Resources

+- The [open source relay reppository](https://github.com/walletconnect/relay) for self-hosting and installation instructions.